What are omega 3 fatty acids, and why do people keep talking about them?

 Because krill are tiny crustaceans living deep in oceanic communities worldwide, there are very high chances, that anyone suffering from a shellfish allergy, or intolerance, will also have allergies and intolerances to krill and all krill based products.
 We recommend consulting your physician regarding finding an Omega 3 supplement that does meet the needs surrounding your health – as omega-3’s are so impactful in their numerous health benefits.

-If you do choose to invest in a fish oil because of shellfish allergies, Viva Labs personally puts its stamp of approval on a fish oil product called Omega Select.
-Manufactured by Viva Labs, Omega Select is one of the few fish oils available on the market today that goes the extra mile in eliminating toxins and fillers – to guarantee a 90% concentration.
+If you do choose to invest in a fish oil because of shellfish allergies, Viva Naturals personally puts its stamp of approval on a fish oil product called Omega Select.
+Manufactured by Viva Naturals, Omega Select is one of the few fish oils available on the market today that goes the extra mile in eliminating toxins and fillers – to guarantee a 90% concentration.
 It is an impressive product – for a fish oil that is!

 One of the major benefits of Krill Oil – could also be a concern to some health care practitioners depending on the situation of your cardiovascular health.
 Krill Oil will inhibit plaque and blood clots in the arteries – it could also be potentially dangerous leading up to a surgery as it may increase the risk of bleeding.
 It is probably best to stop taking Krill Oil supplements at least two weeks before a scheduled survey however, again, as always – it is best to speak with your health care practitioner!